morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 ### Senario 2: Scale in protection for EC2 instance in ASG

 If EC2 instance needs to process long run task, SQS queue can send the EC2 instance a script to enable scale-in protection as long as the task is not done, and remove scale-in protection when the task is completed.

+### Integration with CloudWatch

+CloudWatch event, has duplicated event as for SNS, and much more.
+CloudWatch event's target is much more than SNS.
+So AWS recomment use CloudEvent than SNS.

+ASG does not integrate with CloudWatch Log.
+You can install CloudWatch Agent in EC2 instance of ASG to get logs delivered to CloudWatch Log.